metaDMG-dev/metaDMG-cpp/README.md

 # Damage analysis
-Calculations of substitution matrices (wihtout any LCA analysis), either at a:
+Calculations of substitution matrices (without any LCA analysis), either at a:
 	- global mode (--run_mode 0) e.g. one matrix for the whole alignment file.
 Which is useful for single taxa analysis or if you want a global estimate for a metagenome.
  	- local mode  (--run_mode 1) e.g. a matrix for each reference with alignments.
 Which can be useful for microbial analysis and simulation of ancient metagenomes.
 ```